 The award will be judged in two parts, in the following manner:

-*The application should be downloaded, then opened to enable the use of form fields
+*The application should be downloaded, then opened to enable the use of form fields.

 **The primary emphasis of the portfolio should be on academic work completed at the GSD.
-However, competition & profesional work may be included, provided it is clearly labeled as such.
-When work is completed as part of a collaborative team, the student’s individual contribution should be made explicit.
+However, competition & professional work may be included, provided it is clearly labeled as such.
+When work is completed as part of a collaborative team, the student's individual contribution should be made explicit.

 Basis of Award

-Academic record, travel e
+Academic record, travel experience, statement, portfolio

 2016: John Kirsimagi